 3Notify your insurance company of the accident.
 Most insurance companies require that you notify them of any accident, including minor ones.
 Call your insurance company as soon as possible to let them know about the accident, and include as many details as possible.XThis is especially important if your car needs repairs.

 4Make a claim with your insurance company to get compensation.
-If you do need to repair your car, you can open up a claim to get paid back for any it needs.
+If you do need to repair your car, you can open up a claim to get paid back for any work it needs.
 Start by contacting your insurance company and give them the accident info and the other driver’s insurance.
 Then, you can visit an auto body shop to get your damage assessed.XYour insurance company may suggest a mechanic or auto body shop to go to; however, you can choose any repair person that you’d like.Sample DocumentsSample Email to Someone Who Hit Your Car

 Support wikiHow and unlock all samples.